 The Ohio State University Union on High Street will host a number of law school representatives.
 Take time to visit tables of those schools to which you are most interested in applying.
 Pick-up application materials and other law school publications.

 Complete applications and personal statements well ahead of the stated deadlines.
 Most schools consider applications as they are completed, so it is advantageous to get yours in earlier than the stated deadline.
-See Career Exploration & Development for selected resources on writing the Personal Statement.
+See The Knowlton Center for Career Exploration for selected resources on writing the Personal Statement.

 Pre-Law page of the National Association for Law Placement (NALP)